fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * jQuery documentation available at https://jquery.com/. jQuery has been used for event handling and DOM manipulation including to aid responsivness.

+* django-allauth documentation available at https://django-allauth.readthedocs.io/en/latest/index.html. django-allauth has been used for user sign up/ log in/ authentication.

 * fontpair information on font styles and pairings at https://www.fontpair.co/.

 * Google Fonts documentation available at https://fonts.google.com/.
 Google Fonts has been used to import The Bubblegum Sans and the Quicksand font styles.